 You’ve got a to of life experience under your belt.
 As a life coach, you can dish out personal advice or professional wisdom to eager ears.
 This position provides you with the opportunity to guide younger people through the waters of life.

-Maybe they’re struggling in their job; maybe they just need a guiding figure to hold them accountable.
+Maybe they’re struggling in their job; perhaps they just need a guiding figure to hold them accountable.
 You can step in and help others find their sense of purpose.
-It’s a super fulfilling job, so if you love leadership roles, give it a try!
+It’s a super fulfilling job, so if you love leadership roles, try it!

 8. Become a tutor

 If you graduated from a college or university, you could tutor students online.
 People need help in English, math, science, social studies and more.
-You can connect with people remotely or work in person, depending on the position.
+Depending on the position, you can connect with people remotely or work in person.

 To succeed in this position, you need to have rock-solid communication skills.
 You may work with students who have English as a second language, so you should convey critical information clearly and concisely.
 It’s not easy working as a tutor, but it can be incredibly fulfilling to help your students succeed.